 Treat Corporate Online and complex Westpac files as separate extraction jobs

-That distinction matters when a pack contains more than one document type.
-A multi-account PDF, a BusinessChoice card statement, a merchant settlement statement, and a scanned paper bank statement all answer different accounting questions.
-They may need different columns, different amount treatment, and different review checks.
+Mixed packs need the same discipline.
+A multi-account PDF, a BusinessChoice card statement, a merchant settlement statement, and a scanned paper bank statement may need different columns and review checks.
 Combining them into one workbook is fine only if each row identifies the source file, account, statement period, and document type.

 Invoice Data Extraction is useful for these mixed packs because it can process PDFs, scanned PDFs, JPGs, PNGs, and large batches through the same prompt-based workflow.
 The product supports batch processing up to 6,000 files in one job, individual PDFs up to 5,000 pages, and structured outputs in Excel, CSV, or JSON.
 For complex Westpac packs, the prompt should define separate handling for bank statements, card statements, merchant statements, and irrelevant cover pages, with source file and page references retained for review.

-The goal is consistency across entities, months, and clients.
+Keep entity, month, account, and source-document fields visible in the workbook.
 If January's Westpac Corporate Online export, February's PDF statement, and a scanned merchant statement all land in the same workpaper, the spreadsheet should make those differences visible instead of hiding them behind one generic transaction table.

 A practical Westpac-to-Excel checklist before you import

-Before importing a Westpac statement to CSV, Excel, Xero, MYOB, QuickBooks, a BAS workpaper, or a lender file, run a short control check.
+Before using the data in Excel, CSV, Xero, MYOB, QuickBooks, a BAS workpaper, or a lender file, run a short control check.

 - Confirm the source type: Westpac PDF statement, desktop transaction export, bank-feed data, or Corporate Online export.